hkwu/ghastly/docs/guide.md

 ## Topics
 ### The Client
-At the core of this library is the Ghastly client.
-It provides an interface to register commands and services in addition to handling the tasks carried out by the base Discord.js client.
+At the core of the library is the Ghastly client.
+It provides a convenient interface to register commands and bind services.

 ```js
 import { Client } from 'ghastly';